In a nutshell

 Saatchi Gallery

-The Saatchi Gallery in the Chelsea neighborhood was founded in 1985 by art dealer Charles Saatchi and features exhibits of modern art in the form of paintings, sculptures, sketches, video or photography
+The Saatchi Gallery in Chelsea was founded in 1985 by art collector Charles Saatchi and showcases contemporary art through paintings, sculptures, installations, video and photography.

-The works on display are mostly by young British artists, also called the Young British Artists, who were sponsored by Saatchi in the 1980s.
+The exhibitions focus largely on emerging British artists, especially the group known as the Young British Artists, supported by Saatchi in the 1980s.

-Admission is free and there are always temporary exhibitions.
+Admission is free, and there are always changing exhibitions to discover.

 free

-London and Great Britain have thousands of years of glorious history which you can discover at the various history museums in London.
+London and Great Britain have thousands of years of fascinating history, much of which you can explore at the many historical London museums.

 British Museum